-If you or your marketing team are unsure whether your web design and development is working, this article is for you!
-After being called numerous times to fix our client’s website problems, we noticed common trends among dysfunctional sites.
-Look for these six signs that indicate your business website isn’t working and it’s time for an update.
+Unsure whether your web design and development are working?
+This article is for you!
+After being called numerous times to fix websites for our clients, we’ve noticed common trends among dysfunctional sites.
+Look for these six signs in your business website that indicate it isn’t working and it’s time for an update.

 1. Your Website Doesn’t Show up on Search Results

-Not ranking on SERPs is a prominent issue that requires all hands on deck and must be addressed immediately.
-Your website’s purpose is to communicate your brand to customers, and it must be searchable on the web.
+This is an easy check; search for keywords your business should rank for.
+Not ranking on SERPs is a prominent issue and is an all-hands-on-deck situation.
 If customers can’t find you online, all the time and resources you’ve spent on your website are wasted!

 While this is a major problem, you may find that you did nothing wrong.
 Search engine optimization, or SEO, is a significant component that affects your position in search results.
 For instance:

-• Being listed on the 100th page might be acceptable if your site was just launched.
+• Being listed on the 100th page might be acceptable if your site was launched recently.

-• However, if your website has been around for decades and is still on the 100th search page, you’re probably not getting the most out of it.
+• However, if your website has been around for years and is still on the 100th search page, your site is missing the mark.

 Remember that your SEO efforts take roughly three to six months to propagate on search engines.
-So, it could very well be a timing issue.
+So, a third outcome could very well be a timing issue.

 Beyond timing, you can control other components, such as no indexing, website configurations, and compliance with search engine requirements.
 Get these right because one wrong setting can penalize or even remove your website from SERPs!
 If you’re unsure what the problem could be, we can help!
-Schedule a free consultation to discover the root cause of your website listing.
+Schedule a free consultation to discover the root cause of why your website isn’t appearing on search engines.

-To combat high bounce rates, you must create a compelling headline that customers see first.
-You may also need to rework your web design to better support the story your website tells.
-Finally, don’t forget about marketing to the next generation of decision-makers, the young digital buyers.
-Their digital expectations are different from those of previous generations.
+To combat high bounce rates / low engagement times, you must create a compelling headline that customers see first.
+You may also need to rework your web design for a better customer experience.
+If you’re in a tech-lagging industry, don’t forget to add the next generation of decision-makers to your marketing mix: the young digital buyers

-3. Your Traffic is Healthy, but You Face Conversion Issues
+3. Your Website Traffic is Healthy, but You Face Conversion Issues

 We use “underwhelming” because customers will have different digital expectations.
-Some may want x, while others demand y.
-You can’t satisfy everyone, but you should do your best to satisfy the bare minimum for web design.
-Below are a few underwhelming issues that can turn off customers:
+You can’t satisfy everyone, but you should do your best to satisfy their bare minimum for web design.
+Below are a few underwhelming issues to look out for that can turn off customers:

-• A website that doesn’t solve their problem.
+• A website that doesn’t actually solve their problem.

 • A website that feels gimmicky.

-• A website that offers something too good to be true.
+• A website that offers something too good to be true – what’s the catch?

-• A website that requires a heavy commitment before anything else is done.
+• A website that requires a heavy commitment, such as a credit card, before anything else is done.

-• A website design that feels dated for the generation buying from it.
+• A website that feels dated for the buyer segment.

 To understand whether your website is underwhelming, ask your existing customers what they think about your website.
-Better yet, catch the customers who tell you no and ask why they went with a competitor!
-This insight will uncover why you fell short for your customers and to your competitors, and what you can do to address your web design shortcomings.
+Better yet, catch the customers who tell you no and ask why they went with a competitor.
+Fix any problems that you uncover through these discussions.

 6. Your Website is Unstable

-An unstable website can sneak up on you because you may not even know these issues exist!
+An unstable website can sneak up on you because you may not even know issues exist!
 Customers interacting with your website may have already left after a bad experience.
-Their digital expectations weren’t met, causing them to waste time on an unstable website.

 You may also encounter a situation where an update or action on a CMS causes the web server to crash.
 A down website is a terrible sign for customers and significantly impacts your customer journey.
 The only way to prevent unstable websites is to monitor them and fix issues ASAP.
-So, ensure your web design team is doing so to allow your website to work.
+So, ensure your web design team is on top of things and proactive in maintaining your website.

 The Bottom Line / TLDR

-Look for signs to see whether your web designs are working.
-Check your search ranks, bounce rate, conversions, customers’ expectations, analytics, and website stability.
-If you’re falling short on any of these, it’s time to revisit your web designs with your web design team!
+Confirm whether your web design works by reviewing your search ranks, bounce rate, conversions, customers’ expectations, analytics, and website stability.
+If you’re falling short on any of these, it’s definitely time to revisit your web designs and marketing!

 Need help confirming the effectiveness of your web design?
 Contact Uplancer today!
 We can guide you through your existing website and identify areas for improvement.